eosforce/testnet-main/README.md

 ## Register as a BP

-Refer to [command reference](https://github.com/eosforce/System/tree/master/src#command-reference) for the related commands for BP registeration.
+Refer to [command reference](https://github.com/eosforce/System/tree/master/src#command-reference) for the related commands for BP registration.

 ## Contact